arconsis/server_benchmarks/README.md

 ## Infrastructure as Code

 We have used terraform to create the infrastructure for the project and deploy the services to [AWS ECS with Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html).
 You can find the terraform scripts [here](./terraform).

+## GitHub Actions

+Currently we have 3 GitHub Actions defined to create and push the docker images for the services to our ECR repository and an action to plan and apply terraform changes.
+You can find the actions [here](./.github)